microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/application-post-calls.md

 # Create call

-Create [call](../resources/call.md) enables your bot to create a new outgoing call or join an existing meeting.
+Create [call](../resources/call.md) enables your bot to create a new outgoing peer-to-peer or group call, or join an existing meeting.
 You will need to [register the calling bot](https://docs.microsoft.com/microsoftteams/platform/concepts/calls-and-meetings/registering-calling-bot) and go through the list of permissions needed as mentioned below.

 > **Note:** Currently, only VoIP calls are supported.